-Topology: The topology transfer function, Γ , models the network topology by specifying which pairs of ports (p{src}, p{dst}) are connected by links.
-Links are rules that forward packets from p{src} to p{dst} without modification.
-If no topology rules matches an input port, the port is an edge port, and the packet has reached its destination.
+connected by links.
+Links are rules that forward packets from $p{\rm src}$ to $p{\rm dst}$ without modification.
+If no topology rules match an input port, the port is an edge port, and the packet has reached its destination.

-3.2 Life of a packet
+B. Life of a Packet

-The life of a packet can be viewed as applying the switch and topology transfer functions repeatedly (Figure 4).
-When a packet pk arrives at a network port p, the switch function T that contains the input port pk.p is applied to pk, producing a list of new packets $[pk_1, pk_2, \ldots]$.
+The life of a packet can be viewed as applying the switch and topology transfer functions repeatedly (Fig. 4).
+When a packet pk arrives at a network port p, the switch function T that contains the input port pk.p is applied to pk, producing a list of new packets $[pk_1, pk_2, ...]$.
 If the packet reaches its destination, it is recorded.
 Otherwise, the topology function Γ is used to invoke the switch function containing the new port.
 The process repeats until packets reach their destinations (or are dropped).